ivkuz/HeritabilityChangeEst/README.md

 Sample preparation (ancestry filtering, relatedness) was accomplished as in https://github.com/ivkuz/GeneticMigrationStructureEstonia.

-Find a short description of what each of the scripts from the "R_code" directory does below:
+Find a short description of what each of the scripts from the "scripts" directory does below:

-        plot_h2_main.R -  Fig. 1 (cutoff 15), SF4 (cutoff 10) and SF 5 (GCTA and binary EA):
-                          Heritability in the post-Soviet and Soviet groups and the groups additionally divided by the wave of participation
+        figures_h2_2_3_4.R generates fragments of Fig. 2 and 3, and Fig. 4; figures_h2_S1_S2 generates Supplementary Fig. 1 and 2: Heritability in the post-Soviet and Soviet groups and the groups additionally divided by the wave of participation

+        figures_h2_decades_2_3_S3.R generates fragments of Fig. 2 and 3, and Supplementary Fig. 3: Heritability across decade-long birth year cohorts

-        plot_h2_origSample - SF1: Heritability in the post-Soviet and Soviet groups in the original sample
+        plot_h2_origSample generates Supplementary Figure 13: Heritability in the post-Soviet and Soviet groups in the original sample

-        plot_h2_decades - Fig. 4 and SF 8: Variance explained by PGS in the birth cohorts by half-decade

         pgsR2.R - All the calculations with R2:
                   1. Prepare the data for the analysis